 Housing costs in Finland are high, especially in the capital, Helsinki.
 Rent can take up a sizeable portion of your income, although generally, rates are better further away from city centres.
 Of course, this is something you will have to weigh up – the time and financial cost of a daily commute into the city for lower rent versus the convenience and liveliness of city living.

-Rent also depends on how furnished the living space is; when inspecting accommodation, you should keep this in mind.
+Rent also depends on how furnished the living space is; you should keep this in mind when inspecting accommodation.
 The cost of buying furniture adds up and may only be a preference for long-term residents.
+Utilities are an extra expense.
+Water and heating are often included in the rent, but electricity and internet are not.

 Cost of transport in Finland

 Although public transport is efficient and useful in urban spaces and for reaching neighbourhoods outside the main cities, it's pretty expensive.
-We, therefore, recommend buying a monthly pass or a travel card for a discount – every little bit helps, especially if you will be commuting daily.
+We, therefore, recommend buying a monthly pass or a travel card for a discount – every bit helps, especially if you will be commuting daily.

-Helsinki itself is quite walkable and has extensive cycle paths, making walking and cycling feasible and healthy alternatives for getting around.
+The capital city, Helsinki, is quite walkable and has extensive cycle paths, making walking and cycling feasible and healthy alternatives for getting around.

 Cost of groceries and clothing in Finland